Nagpur Metro: Metro Rail Expenditure

-Recently, KfW, a German government-owned development bank, has approved a loan of 3,700 crores to NMRCL as a part of fund required for the project.
-An additional ₹444 crore loan will also be provided for funding the proposed feeder service and solar energy installation of Nagpur Metro Rail on mere concessional terms of KfW Germany.
-The remaining requirement of about €130 million for the entire project has been funded by AFD France.
+KfW, a German government-owned development bank, provided loan of ₹3700 crore to Maharashtra Metro Rail Corporation Limited as a part of fund required for the project, with an additional ₹444 crore loan for the feeder service and 6 MW solar energy installation at Nagpur Metro stations in partnership with AMPIN Energy Transition.
+The remaining amount of about €130 million was provided by AFD France.
 The 20-year credit, is used for funding signalling, telecommunication, automatic fare collection systems, lifts and escalators.

+Government of Maharashtra in October 2022 approved the revised project cost of ₹9279 crore for the Phase I with an additional funds of ₹599 crore.

 Proposed Alignment by DMRC

 In early 2012 Nagpur Improvement Trust (NIT) requested DMRC to provide Consultancy services for preparation of a Detailed Project Report for Metro Rail System in Nagpur, Maharashtra initially for 30 km which was revised to 42 km in July 2012.
 Thereafter, DMRC conducted Traffic Surveys, Topographical Surveys, Geotechnical Investigations and Environment Impact Assessment Survey.
 The study area consisted of Nagpur Municipal Corporation Area.
 The study area totalled to approximately 217 km.
 Based on the different types of surveys done by DMRC, metro alignments were finalised after repeated inspection of the road network, intersections, passenger traffic flow, traffic congestion, connectivity to important land uses.